LLNL/system-noise/README.md

   -s, --stdout       Output results to STDOUT
   -h, --help         Show this help message
 ```

+Since this program uses a single process, it provides a parameter to place the threads on specific CPUs: `-c`

 For example, on a compute node with 48 cores:
 ```